 Ice Cream Yule Log aka Bûche de Noël for the Winter Solstice

 The tradition of the Yule Log spans millennia and actually precedes Christianity.
-The Peasants used to burn a yule log on the Winter Solstice in December to keep evil spirits away, which they presumed might come because of the prolonged darkness of the Winter Solstice.
+Peasants used to burn a yule log on the Winter Solstice in December to keep evil spirits away, which they presumed might come because of the prolonged darkness at the Winter Solstice.

 As Christianity grew, the yule log became more commonly associated with Christmas celebrations and Christianity adopted the Yule log tradition.
 For centuries, Christians cut their own yule logs at Christmas time or they would try to find a yule log to burn.
 During the 1700s and 1800s, it was a regular Christmas tradition for men to go out in search of a yule log.
 Many European countries had traditions surrounding the Yule log, but a Yule log was burned either in the days preceding Christmas or on Christmas Eve or Christmas Day.

 Here's a simple recipe adapted from the Breyers Ice cream site for a Buche de Noel aka Yule Log Ice Cream Cake.
 You can always change the ice cream to a flavor you like best.
+Personally I think chocolate looks the best!
 How easy is this?

 ICE CREAM YULE LOG aka BUCHE DE NOEL

 1 box (16 oz.) angel food cake mix or Duncan Hines Chocolate Cake mix (guess which one I use?)